bripc/rpi-led/README.md

 # rpi-led
-Code for create light shows on a Raspberry Pi microcontroller
+Code for creating light shows on a Raspberry Pi microcontroller